 Partnering with a corporate relocation firm or consultant can help with everything from managing legal considerations to moving inventory, as many companies don’t have the expertise or resources to complete each step of the process internally.

-Leadership and human resources should build a multi-disciplinary team with familiarity with the new office space, as well as expertise in real estate, accounting, talent management, legal and policy considerations, internal communications and logistics.
+Leadership and human resources should build a multi-disciplinary team with familiarity of the new office space, as well as expertise in real estate, accounting, talent management, legal and policy considerations, internal communications, and logistics.

 Develop a Plan of Action

 The relocation of a company’s headquarters can be a reactive business decision, but it doesn’t need to be with the right plan in mind.

 Approach this process proactively by having your corporate relocation team create a plan that outlines the top considerations of the move to minimize the disruption to the company’s daily operations, maximize the efficiency of the move, limit the impact on staffers, and closely monitor the budget.

 Here are the top considerations to keep in mind during the relocation process:

 - Choosing the ideal location for the new office is the primary decision that needs to be researched and defined in this plan.

 “Corporate progression is inherently predicated upon location choice,” said Jonathan Harrison, who specializes in commercial real estate at McCall & Almy.

 - Define the benefits your organization wants from a new location, like reduced overhead, lower taxes or access to more operating capital.
 It’s essential that the relocation accomplishes your objectives.